cnizzardini/gov-info/README.md

 ```

-After running this code `$result` will contain a non-truncated version of collections:
+After running this code `$result` will contain a non-truncated version of packages:

 ```
 stdClass Object